 The overall key elements of engagement expressed across all documents are shown in Figure 1, Figure 5 provides a visual representation of the distribution across keywords by sectors and activities.

-Figure 5 highlights with high frequencies across all sectors and activities.
+Figure 5 highlights community benefits, information sharing, participation, and Indigenous Knowledge with high frequencies across all sectors and activities.

-In this comparison it is clearer where certain sectors or activities have a greater focus.
+In this comparison, it is clearer where certain sectors or activities have a greater focus.
 For example, tourism activities see community benefits as an important element of engagement or information sharing and indigenous knowledge being of overarching importance for research activities.

+Figure 5.
+Keyword comparison across sectors of activities.
+The sectors, General, Management, Research, Resource Development, Response, Shipping, and Tourism, are color coded.
+The horizontal bars represent how often a keyword was mentioned, expressed as a percentage of mentions of all keywords by the sector of activity.

-Across all sectors activities planning was noted as being of primary importance (Figure 6), except for in research activities where information gathering was seen as of greater importance and for tourism throughout operations.
-Research activities focused on the inclusion of indigenous knowledge which would be more beneficial in the collection of data.
+Across all sectors of activities, planning was noted as being of primary importance (Figure 6), except for in research activities, where information gathering was seen as of greater importance, and for tourism throughout operations.
+Research activities focused on the inclusion of indigenous knowledge, which would be more beneficial in the collection of data.
 Documents on tourism activities focused on the benefits to communities through tourism.
 Engagement throughout operations focused on the ways in which Indigenous Peoples and local communities can contribute to and benefit from the industry.